How to Find a Career – For Introverts Who Like to Work Alone

 Give yourself time to practice, to adjust, to grow into your new career.
 Like anything, it may very well be awkward and uncomfortable the first few days or even weeks of student teaching…but you need to work your way through that.
 Don’t let it stop you!
 You will get through it and you will get really good at it.
 It’ll just take time.
 And that’s the whole point of being a student.
 You’re learning how to be a teacher – of course you’ll be scared and feel awkward.
 But that’s how to find a career, for introverts or extroverts: accept the awkwardness and keep moving forward.

-Also, I encourage you to learn how to deal with performance anxiety: How to Get Over Stage Fright – 6 Best Tips for Introverts.
+Also, I encourage you to learn how to deal with performance anxiety – especially if you freeze during job interviews.
+Read How to Get Over Stage Fright – 6 Best Tips for Introverts.

 2. Remember that you can always find a new career